Samudra

 Understanding Samudra requires understanding 37th Avenue.
 This is not a restaurant district that exists to serve tourists or to be photographed for social media.
 It exists because a large, economically active South Asian community lives within walking distance and demands cooking that meets a specific and exacting standard.
 That dynamic produces something that is difficult to replicate in more commercially driven neighbourhoods: a restaurant that is accountable to an audience that knows exactly what the food should taste like.

-Jackson Heights sits on the 7 train, roughly 25 minutes from Midtown Manhattan, which makes it accessible without requiring the kind of planning that outer-borough destinations sometimes demand.
+Jackson Heights sits on the 7 train, which makes it accessible from Midtown Manhattan.
 The neighbourhood itself rewards time beyond a single meal: the produce markets on Roosevelt Avenue carry ingredients that Manhattan's grocery infrastructure largely ignores, and the density of South Asian food businesses within a few blocks of Samudra provides useful context for understanding the cuisine's full range.

 Where Samudra Sits in the Wider Coastal Indian Category